NovatecConsulting/camunda-platform-8-cinema-micronaut/README.md

         - body: `{ "userId":"max.mustermann", "seats": [ "A1", "A2" ], price: -1, reservationId: "empty" }`
         - content-type: `application/json`
         - no auth necessary
-- check the log output
+- check the log output or Optimize for the progress (maybe you need to refine log levels -> Zeebe is very noisy in DEBUG)
-- in case alternative seats are offered you can check your log for an offer link: `To accept these seats, click the following link: ...`
+- in case alternative seats are offered
+    - you can check your log for an offer link: `To accept these seats, click the following link: ...`
     - clicking the link triggers the message correlation, otherwise the process stops after 2min
 - you can also check Optimize to see incicents or running instances under http://localhost:8080 -> user/pw is demo/demo